brackendev/scikit-learn-Hy/README.md

 Learning problems fall into a few categories:

  * [Supervised learning](https://en.wikipedia.org/wiki/Supervised_learning)
-   in which the data comes with additional attributes that we want to predict ([Click here](https://scikit-learn.org/stable/supervised_learning.html#supervised-learning) to go to the scikit-learn supervised learning page).
+   in which the data comes with additional attributes that we want to predict.
+   ([Click here](https://scikit-learn.org/stable/supervised_learning.html#supervised-learning)
+   to go to the scikit-learn supervised learning page.)
 This problem can be either:

     * [Classification](https://en.wikipedia.org/wiki/Classification_in_machine_learning):